Medicine Man's Club Representing Buffalo Embryo

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

+Stone carving representing a buffalo embryo(?).
 This would have fit onto something but would not function as a club.
 Looks rather modern in style as a fetish and resembles a buffalo in the face or possibly a carving of a cicada.
 Made of soapstone; threading rings sometimes indicate a medicine use.
 'Lightening' streaks coming out of mouth.
 Stone carving is very rare for Plains, but Mississippi tribes are very interested in stone as a media.
 For Lakota, rebirth and animals in larvae stage were sacred.
-Exact purpose of this piece and in fact exactly what it represents is unknown.
+Exact purpose of this piece and what it represents is unknown.

 Not every record you will find here is complete.
 More information is available for some works than for others, and some entries have been updated more recently.
 Records are frequently reviewed and revised, and we welcome

 any additional information you might have.